Finite torsors over strongly $F$-regular singularities: Notations, conventions, and preliminaries

 \section{Notations, conventions, and preliminaries}

-\begin{convention} Throughout this paper, all rings and schemes will be defined over an algebraically closed field $\kay$ of positive characteristic $p$.
-All of them are assumed to be Noetherian and $F$-finite, in particular excellent.
-Moreover, all morphisms are assumed to be (locally) of finite type.
+\begin{convention} All schemes are defined over an algebraically closed field $\kay$ of characteristic $p>0$.
+We let $F \mathrel{:} X \to X$ denote the Frobenius endomorphism of a scheme $X$.
+For instance, if $R$ is a ring then $F^e_* R$ denotes the $R$-module obtained by restriction of scalars under $R \to R$, $r \mapsto r^{p^e}$.
+Let us recall that a scheme $X$ is said to be $F$-finite if its Frobenius endomorphism is finite.
+We assume all our schemes to be $F$-finite and noetherian, and so excellent.
 Fibered/tensor products are defined over $\kay$ unless otherwise explicitly stated. \end{convention}